tasusu/tasusu.github.io/index.rst

 =================================================
 Hi!
 I am an associate professor in `the Institute of Statistical Mathematics <https://www.ism.ac.jp/index_e.html>`_ and `the Graduate Univerisity for Advanced Studies, SOKENDAI <https://www.soken.ac.jp/en>`_, Tokyo, Japan.

+Previously, I was a JSPS postdoctral fellow in the `department of mathematics, Massachusetts Institute of Technology <https://math.mit.edu>`_, where I was fortunate to be mentored by `Michel Goemans <http://www-math.mit.edu/~goemans/>`_.
+Before MIT, I was a research associate and a Ph.D student in `the University of Tokyo <http://www.u-tokyo.ac.jp/en/>`_, where I had the previledge of being mentored and supervised by `Satoru Iwata <https://www.opt.mist.i.u-tokyo.ac.jp/~iwata>`_.

 |:e-mail:| Email: |mail|